North Dakota Highway Patrol trooper recruits will attend the Law Enforcement Training Academy, 1320 Schafer Street in Bismarck.

 Trainees will stay at the LETA Sunday night through Friday.
 Room and board are provided at no cost.

 In addition to classroom instruction, each recruit will complete a field training program.
 Physical fitness is a daily part of the training.
-Recruits must achieve minimum performance standards of the Critical Task Assessment (CTA) prior to completion of the ND Highway Patrol Academy.
+Recruits must achieve minimum performance standards of the Critical Task Assessment (CTA) prior to completion of the ND Highway Patrol Academy, click to view the requirements.
 Applicants should initiate a regular fitness program to prepare for the academy.

 The ND Highway Patrol academy includes, but is not limited to, the following training:

 - Criminal investigations where the NDHP has limited authority and jurisdiction.